 screwwww you lol

-At lunch, I played it off as if I was just skipping on impulse, like it was one of those weird desires they say the Seeking God puts in people.
+At lunch, I played it off as if the Seeking made me do it.
 But by the end of the day, I was starving.
-I mean, it wasn't anything I couldn't handle, but I don't think I could've concentrated on my classes even if I'd wanted to.
-As soon as the final bell rang, I grabbed my things and ran out of the school as fast as I could, then started heading to Yali's place.
-Yali probably hadn't left so fast, but she'd get ahead of me anyway when she took the bus.
+I mean, it wasn’t anything I couldn’t handle, but I wouldn’t have been able to concentrate on my classes even if I’d wanted to.
+As soon as the final bell rang, I grabbed my things and ran out of the school as fast as I could, then started heading to Yali’s place.
+Yali probably hadn’t left so fast, but she’d get ahead of me anyway when she took the bus.

 As I ran, I got another text from her.